mikewest/cookies-over-http-bad/README.md

 ### What's a reasonable cutoff point to start with?

-Chrome's added metrics to measure the age of the oldest cookie in each same-site/cross-site request sent to a non-secure endpoint.
+An excellent question, which I think we'll need to answer with data.
+Chrome has collected metrics to measure the age of the oldest cookie in each same-site/cross-site request sent to a non-secure endpoint.
 As of March, 2018, the percentile buckets break down as follows (ages in ~days):

 | | Same-Site | Cross-Site |
 |-|-------------|-------------|